Book of the Ancestor trilogy: Reception

 Writing for Tor.com, Laura M. Hughes declared that Red Sister was an improvement from Lawrence's previous works.
 She praised the book's multiple timelines, writing style, and all-female cast.
 Publishers Weekly praised the novel's "evocative prose" and "three-dimensional characterizations".
 Writing for Library Journal, Kristi Chadwick wrote that Red Sister contained a "fantastic world in which religion and politics are dark and sharp as swords".
 She compared the novel positively to the works of author George R.R.
 Martin.
 In her review for the Sydney Mechanics' School of Arts, Melanie Ryan categorizes the novel as grimdark and praises the "exquisitely crafted" world, plot, and characters.

+Publishers Weekly wrote that Grey Sister "will keep readers hooked" and that Lawrence's use of "small insights" into his characters lives "elevates the second volume ... above similar books featuring a young woman who is separated from her family".
+Library Journal gave the second novel a starred review, stating that "vivid worldbuilding and fast-paced action enhance this powerful coming-of-age story".
+Booklist gave the novel a starred review, praising the worldbuilding and characterization.
+The review recommended the book for "all adult and YA fantasy collections".

+Bridget LaMonica praised Holy Sister's exploration of the themes of corruption and power, as well as the moral ambiguity in the story.
+She called it "a worthy end to a great series".
+Publishers Weekly felt that Holy Sister was a "pallid conclusion" to the trilogy, with "uneven prose and stock characters" that "[fail] to live up to the series’ promise".

-The novel was nominated for the 2018 David Gemmell Awards for Fantasy.
+Red Sister was nominated for the 2018 David Gemmell Awards for Fantasy.